Our recycling tips

 - Wash your fruits and cut them into large pieces for maximum flavor.

-- Add one or more fresh herbs: mint, basil, thyme, but also spices to your taste.
+- Add one or more fresh herbs: mint, basil, thyme, but also spices according to your taste.

 - Cover with cold water and let infuse in the refrigerator for 2 to 8 hours so that the fruits have time to flavor the water.